aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 To enable Performance Insights at the cluster level, set the `enablePerformanceInsights` property for the `DatabaseCluster` to `true`.
 If you want to specify the detailed settings, you can use the `performanceInsightRetention` and `performanceInsightEncryptionKey` properties.

 The settings are then applied to all instances in the cluster.
+If Performance Insights is enabled at the cluster level, it cannot be specified at the instance level.

 ```ts
 declare const vpc: ec2.Vpc;